 - Federal Policy for Protection of Human Subjects: Common Rule (45 CFR 46).

 - Food and Drug Administration Regulations (Title 21): Protection of Human Subjects (21 CFR Part 50); Institutional Review Boards (21 CFR Part 56); Investigational Device Exemptions (21 CFR Part 812); Investigational Device Exemptions for Intraocular Lenses (21 CFR Part 813); Investigational New Drug Application (21 CFR Part 312).

 - Office of Civil Rights Health Insurance Portability and Accountability Act (45 CFR Parts 160 and 164)

 - Department of Veterans Affairs regulations 38 CFR 17 and VHA Handbook 1200.5

 - University of California Policy on the Protection of Human Subjects in Research, policies 18-200, and 18-210 through 18-240.

 - Any other applicable federal, state or local regulations.

 See the Federal Regulations, State Statutes and Guidance page for more information.

 We welcome your concerns, complaints, suggestions or compliments about our performance.
 You may provide feedback to us by contacting us directly.
 If you wish, you may provide feedback to us anonymously by not including your name when you call or write the HRPP.

-You may also provide direct feedback to the Associate Vice Chancellor for Ethics and Compliance, who is also the Institutional Official overseeing the HRPP.
+You may also provide direct feedback to the Associate Vice Chancellor – Research Infrastructure & Operations (AVC – RIO), who is also the Institutional Official overseeing the HRPP.